P-p-H-d/mlib/README.md

 ##### void name\_init\_set(name\_t list, const name\_t ref)

-Initialize the list 'list' (aka constructor) and set it to the value of 'ref'.
+Initialize the list 'list' (aka constructor) and set it to a copy of 'ref'.

 ##### void name\_set(name\_t list, const name\_t ref)

-Set the list 'list' to the value of 'ref'.
+Set the list 'list' to the a copy of 'ref'.

 ##### void name\_init\_move(name\_t list, name\_t ref)

 Initialize the list 'list' (aka constructor) by stealing as many resources from 'ref' as possible.
 After-wise 'ref' is cleared and can no longer be used.

 ##### void name\_move(name\_t list, name\_t ref)